 The hottest product launch at Thingtesting: Thingdrops.
 It’s their new product testing program exclusively for their reviewer community.

-Every other Tuesday, in their community newsletter run by Community Lead Emma Chozick, newly-launched brands offer their product at a heavily discounted rate, and in exchange, consumers share their reviews and feedback on Thingtesting.
+Every other Tuesday, in their community newsletter run by Community and Curation Lead Emma Chozick, newly-launched brands offer their product at a heavily discounted rate, and in exchange, consumers share their reviews and feedback on Thingtesting.

 To better understand the hype, Natalie says the Graza Thingdrop sold out in six minutes.

 So, why is the Thingtesting team pumped about Thingdrops?